jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 wasn't designed for music, Python is particularly well suited for compostion.

-It should be noted that Python Score is not meant as a full replacement of the classical Csound score, but as an enhancement.
-Any and all existing classical score commands still work, and Python Score itself outputs classical score code.
-Perhaps Python Score should be thought as a user-friendly higher level abstraction of the classic score, as is the case with Processing and Java.
+It should be noted that PythonScore is not meant as a full replacement of the classical Csound score, but as an enhancement.
+Any and all existing classical score commands still work, and PythonScore itself outputs classical score code.
+Perhaps PythonScore should be thought as a user-friendly higher level abstraction of the classic score, as is the case with Processing and Java.

-Python Score is still early in development, though the library of use cases and examples are rapidly growing, and all from a single developer.
+PythonScore is still early in development, though the library of use cases and examples are rapidly growing, and all from a single developer.
 The secondary purpose of this tutorial is to attract a small group of people to start experimenting with this alternative Csound score environment, to find out what works, what's easy and what's not, and to collect new ideas for future upgrades.
-It is also the belief of the author that once people have some hands-on experience, many of the advantages of working with Python Score will become obvious.
+It is also the belief of the author that once people have some hands-on experience, many of the advantages of working with PythonScore will become obvious.
 Until then, it's just the ramblings of one person's perspective.

-Since Pysco is under development, consider this tutorial a living document, and be updated to keep up with any changes.
+Since PythonScore is under development, consider this tutorial a living document, and be updated to keep up with any changes.
 Send questions, comments, and bugs to jacobjoaquin@gmail.com, or write to the Csound Mailing List.